Transmitter-device-independent quantum key distribution

 Secret sharing is a cornerstone of modern information security.
 In contrast to classical cryptography, which relies on computational assumptions, quantum key distribution (QKD) derives security from fundamental physical principles, whereby any eavesdropping attempt necessarily introduces detectable disturbances~\cite{BB842014,loDecoyStateQuantum2005,wangBeatingPhotonNumberSplittingAttack2005,xu2020RMP}.
-In practice, deviations of the prepared states and measurements from their ideal designs demand precise device calibration.
-In extreme cases, malicious devices may deliberately report false outcomes, undermining the security analysis and compromising real-world QKD systems~\cite{gisin2006Trojanhorse,lydersenHackingCommercialQuantum2010}.
+In practice, deviations of the prepared states and measurements from their ideal designs can be exploited to compromise security, so precise device calibration is required.
+In extreme cases, an adversary may actively manipulate the devices to report false outcomes, undermining the security analysis and compromising real-world QKD systems~\cite{gisin2006Trojanhorse,lydersenHackingCommercialQuantum2010}.